callum-gander/callum-gander/README.md

 ## :computer:  About Me
 :house: My name's Callum, I'm a Fullstack Engineer living and working in London.
-I'm currently employed at Ino Creative, a jewellery manufacturing startup based in London, but I will be leaving at the end of February and I am looking for something new
+I was previously employed at Ino Creative, a jewellery manufacturing startup based in London, but left in February and am currently looking for something new!

-🔭 I’m currently working on HelpingHand, a cross platform app that allows users to describe their goals and the motivations behind them in order to get personalised, contextual notifications written by GPT3
+🔭 I’m currently working on SherpaPath, a cross platform app that allows users to describe their goals and the motivations behind them in order build personalised systems to support them in achieving their goals.
+I'm planning to launch it in mid-April [See here](https://sherpapath.app).
+I also recently built Mad Alchemist, a fun little app for playing around with the ability of GPT-3.5 to create weird and wonderful experiments [See here](https://sherpapath.app).

-🌱 I’m currently learning Rust, PyTorch and Tauri
+🌱 I’m currently focusing on learning how to utilise LLMs and tools like LangChain to build complex applications, as well as developing a deeper understanding of AI and tools that help make software more portable, performant and accessible, e.g. Tauri and WebAssembly

 👯 I’m looking to collaborate on open-source AI tools and technologies that help make code more portable (e.g. Tauri, WebAssembly)